RIR360/development/journal/2025/april.md

 ## 04/13/2025
 - Affirmations are the power that keeps you moving when you feel stuck.
 - Variations are important for humans, you need to do various things.
+- When you keep doing one thing then you risk of getting burnout, you must do something else in between.